openjump-gis/openjump/etc/readme.txt

   -Dlog4j.configuration for defining the configuration file for Log4j.
 Normally:
      Dlog4j.configuration=file:./log4j.xml

-OpenJUMP command lines
+OpenJUMP command line options
+-default plugins: specifies the name of the file that loads adavanced OpenJUMP functions.
+ I.e. almost all functions of the "Tools" menu.
--properties filename : specifies the name of the file where OpenJUMP properties are stored.
+ Default is "-default-plugins bin\default-plugins.xml" -properties filename : specifies the name of the file where OpenJUMP properties are stored.
- Default is -properties workbench-properties.xml -plug-in-directory path : defines the location of the plugin directory.
+ Default is "-properties bin\workbench-properties.xml" -plug-in-directory path : defines the location of the plugin directory.
  Default is %LIB%/ext where %LIB% is defined earlier in the startup script.
 -i18n locale : defines the locale (language, etc.) used by OpenJUMP.
 For example: